 Player Street connection - Upper Mount Gravatt

 Brisbane City Council is undertaking the Player Street connection in Upper Mount Gravatt.
-Construction stated in June 2019 and is anticipated to be completed in early 2020, weather and site conditions permitting.
+Construction started in early August 2019 and is anticipated to be completed in late 2019, weather and site conditions permitting.

-The Player Street connection is part of Council’s $1.3 billion commitment for more than 90 road improvement projects, to take real action on congestion, by focusing on a range of solutions to improve the existing road network, getting residents home quicker and safer.
+The Player Street connection project is jointly funded by the Australian Government and Council as part of the Australian Government's Road to Recovery program.
+The project is also part of Council’s $1.3 billion commitment for more than 90 road improvement projects, to take real action on congestion, by focusing on a range of solutions to improve the existing road network, getting residents home quicker and safer.

 Player Street connection fly-through